 HBOR was founded and is entirely owned by the Republic of Croatia.

 The Founder’s capital was prescribed by the Law in the amount of HRK 7 billion, the payment schedule of which is determined by the Government of the Republic of Croatia.

-HBOR is rated by the following international rating agencies: Moody’s Investors Service (Ba2) and Standard & Poor’s (BB+).
+HBOR is rated by the following international rating agencies: Moody’s Investors Service (Ba2, positive) and Standard & Poor’s (BBB-, stable).

 Regional Office for Slavonia and Baranja

 The Management Board consists of three members, one of whom is appointed President of the Management Board.
 Members of the Management Board are appointed by the Supervisory Board.
 The Management Board conducts the business according to the Law on HBOR and its By-laws and administers the assets of HBOR.
 Meetings of the Management Board take place when necessary, however, generally on Tuesdays.